Everything You Need to Know About Child Custody and Relocation in Tennessee

 But what happens when your job, a family emergency, or another situation requires you to move?
 Your parenting plan then has to be altered to accommodate for travel, expenses, and other factors.
 On top of that, what will the other parent think?
 Is your move allowed within the parenting plan?

-During these trying times, Wilson, Howser, and Oliver has your best interests in mind and will guide you through the multitude of questions you may have.
+During these trying times, Wilson, Howser, Oliver & Turner has your best interests in mind and will guide you through the multitude of questions you may have.

 Your Relationship in the Parenting Plan